Go Back Up

 How brokers can prepare for open enrollment

 For most brokers, preparing for open enrollment starts early.
-Whether your client is doing an in-office open enrollment or using a virtual method, brokers need to ensure your clients are equipped for the process by being fully prepped on the latest benefit trends, barriers your clients are facing, and which benefits are most important to them during the open enrollment period.
+Whether your client is doing an in-office open enrollment or using a virtual method, you must prepare for the process.
+This includes knowing the latest benefit trends, barriers your clients are facing, and which benefits are most important to them.

-Getting a jump on these crucial tasks means you’ll be better equipped to consult your clients on their priorities and financial situations.
-To help you out, this article will cover how open enrollment works, why early preparation is important, and post-open enrollment responsibilities.
+Getting a jump on these tasks means you can consult with your clients on their priorities and financial situations.
+To help you out, this article will cover how open enrollment works, why early preparation is essential, and post-open enrollment responsibilities.

 A special enrollment period can also occur on a case-by-case basis.
-If a person has a qualifying life event that triggers a special enrollment period, such as getting married or having a baby, they can enroll or change their health plan outside the standard open enrollment period.
+Suppose a person has a qualifying life event that triggers a special enrollment period, such as getting married or having a baby.
+In that case, they can enroll or change their health insurance plan outside the standard open enrollment period.

 To make it easy, the health insurance enrollment deadlines are as follows:

-• Generally speaking, a person will have 60 days to enroll in a new health plan through the federal or state marketplace following their qualifying life event.
+• Generally, a person has 60 days after a qualifying life event to enroll in a new health insurance plan.
+They can do so through the federal or state marketplace.

-Open enrollment is an excellent time for your clients to start thinking about their employer-sponsored benefits to ensure they’re offering a benefits package that will help recruit and retain talent.
-Reviewing their benefits and making small annual changes can be vital to a company’s success.
+Open enrollment is an excellent time for your clients to review their benefits package to ensure they’re offering perks to help recruit and retain talent.
+Evaluating their benefits and making small annual changes can be vital to a company’s success.

 Why early preparation for open enrollment is important

-Taking a personalized approach to your client’s benefits needs can lead to more benefit renewals, reduced benefit costs, and improved overall satisfaction.
-For your client’s employees, a customized benefit design allows them to choose the best benefits for their household income, review a variety of health insurance options, and have a smoother enrollment application period.
+• Taking a personalized approach to your client’s benefits needs can lead to more benefit renewals, reduced benefit costs, and improved employee satisfaction.

-By understanding those needs early on, you’ll be better equipped to recommend solutions to your clients and answer any questions they may have.
+By understanding those needs early, you can recommend solutions to your clients and answer any questions they may have.

 Tips to help you prepare for open enrollment